Affidavit: Kidnap suspect pretended dead mom’s baby was hers

 According to the affidavit, which was first reported by the Austin American-Statesman, Fieramusca and Broussard were friends and met about a decade ago at church camp.
 At one point, Fieramusca had a key to Broussard’s apartment and the women discussed being pregnant together, even considering that they might give birth on the same day, the court record states.

+Broussard’s fiance, Shane Carey, told police that both women were expecting in late 2019, according to the affidavit.
+Fieramusca was “visibly pregnant” and would hold her hands under her belly to support the weight, he said.
+Fieramusca’s ex-boyfriend, Christopher Green, told police he believed she was carrying his child.

+Carey said Broussard told him on Dec.
+8 or 9 that Fieramusca had given birth to a baby girl, but he never saw any photos of the child, the affidavit states.

-But investigators found discrepancies in Fieramusca’s account of her pregnancy.
+The record does not make clear whether Fieramusca was ever pregnant, but investigators found discrepancies in her account of giving birth.
 In one conversation, she told a Texas Ranger that she went to the beach with a cousin on Dec.
-12. But in another, she told the same officer that she gave birth on that day but was unable to provide specifics of her delivery, according to the affidavit.
+12. But she later told the same officer that she gave birth on that day, although she was unable to provide specifics of her delivery, according to the affidavit.

 Fieramusca is being held on a $600,000 bond and is set to appear in court on Feb.
-3. Carey has been returned to her father.
+3. Margot has been returned to her father.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.